AdvancedPowerDrives/HV_Pro/README.md

-Latest Revision: 1.1
+Latest Revision: 1.2

-To Install:
+To Run:
-1) Download the msi file
+1) Download the EXE file
-2) Open and install to windows
+2) Open and run in Windows